FelixOnline/v2/content/articles/2011-5-25-london-student-vs-felix-day-six--a-song-that-reminds-you-of-somewhere.md

 subtitle: >
   Like, tweet, or comment on this page to help us beat the London Student newspaper on day six of our 30-day Song Challenge duel
 date: "2011-05-25 11:14:48 +0100"

 # Attributes from Felix Online V1
 id: "1245"
 old_path: /music/1245/london-student-vs-felix-day-six--a-song-that-reminds-you-of-somewhere
 aliases:
  - /music/1245/london-student-vs-felix-day-six--a-song-that-reminds-you-of-somewhere
+imported: true
+comments:
+ - Day 9 A song that you can dance to  Singin in the Rain  Mint Royale httpwwwyoutubecomwatchvgs_T_cEoX6Ifeaturerelated1985  Bowling for Soup Can you call headbanging dancingI love this Reminds me of the Felix office as well yay was hoping youd put this in at some pointShould make a spotifyyoutube playlist of all the songs

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true